mbreckon/learning/Papers/BECKC89 - Laboratory For Teaching OO Thinking.md

 * At this point the paper only suggests a wider role in software engineering rather than just as a method for **teaching** OO design

+* "Using the cards in group settings we found that even weaker programmers, without a deep understanding of objects, could contribute to object designs"

 ** Key points in the technique **
 * Use 4" x 6" index cards